androportal/anuduino/doc/getting_started.rst

 * What is arduino?

  Arduino is an open-source electronics prototyping platform.
-It's intended for artists, designers, hobbyists and anyone interested in creating interactive objects or environments but             tad too expensive ($15) for small projects or if you are new to electronics.We started exploring Digispark project which has developed a 9$ ATtiny-85 Arduino compatible board.
+It's intended for artists, designers, hobbyists and anyone interested in creating interactive objects or environments but             tad too expensive ($15) for small projects or if you are new to electronics.We started exploring Digispark project which has developed around  9$ ATtiny-85 Arduino compatible board.
  We have redesigned the circuit with optimized components and used DIP packages and single sided PCB to reduce cost to less than 3$.

 * Why anuduino ?